CornellDataScience/info1998/syllabus.md

 layout: main
 ---
 ### Lecture and section information
-INFO 1998, Spring 2021
+INFO 1998, Fall 2021

-Lecture time: Wed 4:30pm - 5:30pm EST
+Lecture time: TBD

-Lecture location: Hosted on Zoom starting Feburary 24
+Lecture location: TBD

 ----------------------------------------------------------------------------------------
 ### Staff and office hours

-Office hours will be held over Zoom.
-Office hour times can be found on the [course website's front page](https://cornelldatascience.github.io/info1998/).
-Clicking on a time takes you to the Zoom (Cornell authentication required).
+Office hours will be set up soon.

-If none of these office hours fit into your schedule, please email the course staff or post a private [Ed](https://edstem.org/us/courses/4760/discussion/) note, and we can set up additional office hours.
+If none of these office hours fit into your schedule, please email the course staff or post a private ED note, and we can set up additional office hours.

 ----------------------------------------------------------------------------------------
 ### Course description